alessandro-danti/ezSM-MySql-sh/README.md

 data to a MySql database.
 The core functionality stays the same as the original script, which will be kept up to date as the original author commits new releases.

+Changelog 13.12.2014
+ - Updated database schema after some testing, some foreign keys were not properly configured.
+ - Initial script testing

 Changelog 8.12.2014
  - Added database schema in MySql Workbench and generated schema file, plus a PNG picture as reference in the development branch - USE AT YOUR OWN RISK